-Bob Janacek is the Executive Chairman of the Board and CTO of DataMotion .
+Bob Janacek is the CEO of DataMotion.
 Bob has over 20 years of security and software design experience, and is the architect, designer and original developer of DataMotion’s managed information delivery platform.
-In his role as CTO at DataMotion he is responsible for keeping DataMotion technology on the cutting edge, while his ongoing communications with customers ensure that the products are easy to use and manage.
+In his role as CEO at DataMotion he is responsible for keeping DataMotion technology on the cutting edge, while his ongoing communications with customers ensure that the products are easy to use and manage.
 In 1999 he co-founded DataMotion, and in 2004 he received a fundamental patent for ‘dynamic creation of recipient accounts upon receiving a message.’
 Previously, Bob was co-founder of Safetynet, and served as architect and developer of their award-winning suite of data security products.
 He has worked closely evolving security standards including the NSA Rainbow Series, FIPS and Common Criteria.
 Bob holds a BS in Computer Science from the New Jersey Institute of Technology, and an MBA in Marketing from Rutgers University.

 Raghu Sugavanam has more than 25 years of experience in the software industry with a focus in deploying technology solutions for the direct marketing industry.
 He has managed the successful deployment of large-scale direct marketing database solutions for several Fortune 1000 companies in the healthcare, technology, finance and retail industries.
 As Anvita’s chief technology officer, Sugavanam is the head of IT strategy, and leads the information technology group.

 Prior to joining Anvita Health, Sugavanam was the founder and president of Mercantile Software Systems, a developer of a high performance database marketing system.
 In 1997, Mercantile Software was acquired by leading direct marketing services company Harte-Hanks, Inc.